Blog article

 Many AI portfolios look polished while revealing very little.
 A chat interface, a generated answer, or a workflow diagram is not enough.
 The hiring question is whether the candidate made sound decisions under real constraints.

 Ask candidates to walk through one shipped AI system from the original problem to the operating version.
 Listen for the sequence.
 What was the manual workflow before the system existed?
 Which data sources were trustworthy?
 Which inputs were noisy?
 What was the first minimal version?
 Which model behavior failed in testing?
-What did the candidate log?
+What did they log?
 How did users give feedback?
 What changed after launch?

 Strong candidates usually describe tradeoffs without being prompted.
 They can say why they used retrieval instead of fine-tuning, why they required human approval for certain outputs, why they limited an agent's tool access, or why they postponed automation until there was enough evidence.
 They talk about false positives, confusing user states, permissions, edge cases, and maintenance.
 They can explain what they would build differently now.